Current status: Closed

 About the consultation

-We are seeking feedback on proposed changes to our Chronic Wasting Disease (CWD) Control Program for farmed cervids.
+We were seeking feedback on proposed changes to our Chronic Wasting Disease (CWD) Control Program for farmed cervids.

 Background